It’s that time of year again. The time when millions of dogs take to the highways.

 - You’re leaving your home and your best friend in the care of a stranger.

 I’ve given a lot of thought to making sure my dogs have a good experience with a petsitter.
-I spelled it out in today’s guest post at Keep the Tail Wagging.
-I hope you’ll check it out.
+Your dog will do fine if you think it over in advance too.

 Staying Home With Your Dog For The Holidays